drobim-data-engineering/Data-Modeling-with-Postgresql/README.md

 |   |  sql_queries.py   # Definition of all sql queries
 ```

-### Data
+### Datasets

-- **Song dataset**: It's a subset of real data from the [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) .
+- **Song dataset**: It's a subset of real data from the [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/).
 Each file is in JSON format and contains metadata about a song and the artist of that song
 ```
 {
     "num_songs":1,